 Allow the tealights to cure overnight before burning them.

-1.)
-If you have any leftover wax, you can pour it into a labeled paper cup and let cool.
+Leftover wax?
+Label a paper cup with the fragrance name and the date, then pour the wax into the cup and let cool.
 When you need it, just tear and discard the paper and place the solid wax into your melter for a no-hassle wax melt!

 Remember to always follow all candle burning safety rules.